finn-stainton/finn-stainton.github.io/docs/knowledge/index.md

 # Knowledge

-Welcome to my knowledge base.
+Welcome to my knowledge base[^1].
 As you may see, it's a wee bit sparse around here.
 This will change over the coming months.

 See you around 👋.

-PS.
-This site only contains information I have come across, not all knowledge

-PPS.
-I may not have written all my knowledge into this website, yet.
+[^1]: Entries may be incomplete, I may not have completed an entry or covered all material on the subject matter in an entry.